fitabigail/IrishMortgageConsulting/README.md

   I choose 'Playfair Display' as the font for the site.
 The headers and forms on all pages throughout the Website are using 'Oswald' font.

    #### Wireframes
-  CTRL + Click to open in a new tab.

   <details>